 Everyone knows who Nikola Tesla is.
-So, this post is not about Nikola Tesla.
-Whoever wants to learn more about the great Serbian-American scientist, there is an ample information on his life and work available on the internet.
+So, this post is not about him.
+Whoever wants to learn more about this great Serbian-American scientist, there is ample information about his life and work on the internet.

-The museum is this beautiful villa in Krunska Street 51.
-It is very close to Slavia Square and very easy to find.
-It is a small museum.
+The museum is in this beautiful villa in Krunska Street 51.
+It’s very close to Slavia Square and it’s also very easy to find.
+It’s a small museum.
 As a matter of fact, the museum is just the ground floor of this villa, the upper floors are offices and staff rooms.

 Nikola Tesla (1856-1943), was a Serbian-American inventor and scientist, a pioneer in electrification, who significantly influenced the technological development of our civilisation by his poly-phase system inventions.
-That system is a cornerstone of the modern electro-energetic system of production, long distance transmission and usage of electrical currents, electricity and communication.
+That system is the cornerstone of modern electro-energetic systems of production, long distance transmission and usage of electrical currents, electricity and communication.

-Since the beginning of its exploitation towards the end of last century until now, the poly-phase system, together with the asynchronous motor, has been perfected and improved to remarkable and inconceivable dimensions.
+Since the beginning of its exploitation towards the end of the last century, until now, the poly-phase system, together with the asynchronous motor, has been perfected and improved to remarkable and inconceivable dimensions.

 He was a very imaginative scientist whose ideas led to many important discoveries without which our civilisation would lack many of its technological comforts (radio, radar, television, all kinds of motors, high frequency fields, coils, computers).
 Some of his ideas are still to be realised.

-He was born in the village of Smiljan in Lika, which was at the time within the Hapsburg Empire under the Emperor Franz Joseph I.
+He was born in Smiljan in Lika.
+At the time, the village was within the Austro-Hungarian Empire, under the Emperor Franz Joseph I.

 The museum tour starts with an excellent 15 minutes film presentation about Nikola Tesla’s life and achievements.

-In that same room there are several very interesting exhibits.
-One of them is the original nameplate from a two-phase generator in the Niagara Falls.
+In that same room, there are several very interesting exhibits.
+One of them is the original nameplate from the two-phase generator in the Niagara Falls.

-The nameplate lists 13 patents, of which 9 belonged to Nikola Tesla.
+The nameplate lists 13 patents, 9 of them belonged to Nikola Tesla.

-Another interesting exhibit is the induction motor with a short circuit rotor.
+Another interesting exhibit is the induction motor with the short circuit rotor.

-Next to it there is a model of the induction motor with an egg-shaped rotor, better known as “Tesla’s Egg of Columbus”.
-In a photo of the projector room, you can see these motors below the screen.
+Next to it, there is a model of the induction motor with the egg-shaped rotor, better known as “Tesla’s Egg of Columbus”.
+In the photo of a projector room, you can see these motors below the screen.

-The absolute star of the museum and the most interesting exhibit is Tesla’s 500 KV oscillating transformer.
+The absolute star of the museum and clearly the most interesting exhibit is Tesla’s 500 KV oscillating transformer.
 Just to see this transformer switched on and working is more than enough.
-What happens is that they give you neon bulbs that you can see in a below photo and while the transformer is working, the bulbs light up in your hands.
-It basically demonstrates wireless transmission of energy!
-The experiment is absolutely mesmerising!
+What happens is that they give you the neon bulbs, that you can see below, and, while the transformer is working, the bulbs light up in your hands.
+It basically demonstrates the wireless transmission of energy.
+It’s a fascinating experiment.

-In that same room there several more models of Tesla’s inventions.
+In that same room, there are several more models of Tesla’s inventions.
 It’s a part of the museum where several more experiments are done.